Matthew Marsh (racing driver): Hosting

-In addition to his media work, he has hosted events including the Cannes Lions, Campaign’s Agency of the Year, Hong Kong FinTech Week, and the Thailand Creative Culture Agency's Global Soft Power Talks.
+In addition to his media work, Marsh has hosted events including the Cannes Lions, Campaign’s Agency of the Year, Hong Kong FinTech Week, and the Thailand Creative Culture Agency's Global Soft Power Talks.
 He also serves as a judge for the Autosport Awards.

 Motorsport Marketing Career

 In 2005, Marsh founded the motorsport consultancy Ecurie Drapeau Jaune (EDJ), advising companies on sponsorship evaluation, commercial partnerships, and marketing activation in Formula 1, NASCAR, and Formula E. His work has focused on helping brands enter or expand their involvement in motorsport, particularly within the Asia-Pacific region.

-From 2010 to 2018, he served as Senior Vice President for Asia-Pacific at Just Marketing International (JMI) and Chime Sports Marketing (CSM), where he led partnership development efforts.
+From 2010 to 2018, Marsh served as Senior Vice President for Asia-Pacific at Just Marketing International (JMI) and Chime Sports Marketing (CSM), where he led partnership development efforts.
 Working alongside Zak Brown, he managed sponsorship programs for brands including AIG, Budweiser (AB InBev), Epson, Gillette (P&G), Hisense, IBM, Kashbet, InterContinental Hotels Group, Mengniu, and SGX.